 My research nestles around several general themes:

-The more we explore, the more we see the prevalence of gene flow between populations involved in shaping nearly all of human evolution, which is less linear than textbook timelines like to show.
-In my research, I develop methods for estimating local ancestry resulting from recent admixture (PCAdmix) and study the complex history of many modern populations that reflect the impact of post-Columbian intercontinental migrations.
+The more we explore, the more we see the prevalence of gene flow between populations involved in shaping nearly all of human evolution.
+In my research, I have developed methods for estimating local ancestry resulting from recent admixture (PCAdmix), and methods to provide insights into an individual’s own genealogical admixture history.